 An area Press coffee maker, a full bag of Huel ‘nutritionally complete food’, oh and a van packed dot the hilt with set costume and lights.

 How do you think it will be different from touring to towns?

 I guess it’s the intimacy of the communities involved.
-We have already been bumping into individuals here in Langport who came to see one of out dress rehearsals, I like the immediacy of the conversation that can ensue.
-In many ways it feels like the circus has come to the village and it is exciting to be at the hub of that curiosity.
+We have already been bumping into individuals here in Langport who came to see one of our dress rehearsals, I like the immediacy of the conversation that can ensue.
+In many ways, it feels like the circus has come to the village and it is exciting to be at the hub of that curiosity.